Daniel-Mietchen/learning2code/100days.md

 For 2020, I am [committed](https://github.com/Daniel-Mietchen/ideas/blob/master/new-year-resolutions/2020.md) to do a 100 day challenge for coding.
 I am also considering to do one for some physical activity.
 Not sure yet about a suitable parametrization for either.

+## 100 days of code

+I am leaning towards starting by going through selected lessons from [The Carpentries](https://carpentries.org/) and contributing to their improvement in the process.